mateosolinho/mateosolinho.github.io/_posts/2025-01-10-articulo-telemetria-starship.md

 - **OpenCV:** Library for image and video processing.

-- **Expresiones Regulares:** To filter and process the extracted data.
+- **Regular Expressions:** To filter and process the extracted data.

 ## Project Design